GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 This being about crypto, the markets can get hectic at any time.
 Should this happen, I can quickly move over to my desk where I have a multi-screen setup.
 I can click on any currency's window and quickly see the full details in a fullscreen view on the opposite screen.
-Below is a recent photo of me taken during the last [YCY bloodbath](https://www.youtube.com/watch?v=dQw4w9WgXcQ) that caught me off-guard and
+Below is a recent photo of me taken during the last [YCY bloodbath](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+It caught me completely off-guard and
 [with hands on my face](https://www.buzzfeednews.com/article/gavon/brokers-with-hands-on-their-faces).

 <figure class="w-figure">